ppedrot/quote-mltt/docs/index.md

 | File | Description |
 |---|----|
-[AlgorithmicTyping] | Definition of type-directed conversion and algorithmic typing, as inductive predicates.
+[AlgorithmicJudgments] | Definition of type-directed and untyped conversion and algorithmic typing, as inductive predicates.
-[Algorithmic.UntypedConversion] | Alternative, fully term-directed conversion checking algorithm, as inductive predicate.
 [Algorithmic.Bundled] | Algorithmic judgments bundled with their pre-conditions, and tailored induction principles showing invariant preservation in the "algorithm".

 Implementations
 ----------------

-The various functions for conversion-checking and type-checking are defined and verified in the [Decidability]() folder.
+The various functions for conversion-checking and type-checking are defined and verified in the [Checkers]() folder.

 | File | Description |
 |---|----|
-[Decidability.Functions] | Definition of the conversion and type-checker.
+[Checkers.Functions] | Definition of the conversion and type-checker (both type-directed and term-directed).
-[Decidability.UntypedFunctions] | Implementation of untyped conversion.
-[Decidability.Decidability] | Type-checking is decidable.
+[Decidability] | Type-checking is decidable.
-[Decidability.Execution] | Example executions of the type checker, in Coq.
+[Checkers.Execution] | Example executions of the type checker, in Coq.

 Miscellaneous
 ----------------------